 Following the restoration of order, citizens filed claims for the damages they suffered.
 In August Margaret Bauman claimed $83.81, without specifying the exact losses.
 It was a significant amount for the widow, about $1,760 by today's standards.

 The Avenue A property was purchased by Otto Dietrich Hashagen and his son, Henry Otto, in 1876.
 Otto, originally originally a shipbuilder by trade, came to America from Germany with his wife in 1844.
 Henry Otto was born the following year.
 Six more children would follow.

 Hashagen not only moved his family into the building, but his saloon business, too.
 Henry was, by now, a printer, but he helped in his father's saloon.

 Among Hashagen's tenants that year were Francis Briggs, a laborer; Julius Hanetsch who listed his occupation as "beer" and most likely worked in the saloon downstairs; and Michael Weiner was a peddler.
 Living in the rear building were Henry Koepfel, who ran a candy store; George Kulenkamp, a carpenter, and his wife, Lucy; and another carpenter, Philip Rodenhausen.

-Henry Hashagen made significant improvements to the building in 1878.
+Otto and Henry Hashagen made significant improvements to the building in 1878.
 He hired architect J. T. O'Brien to add a fifth story and to alter the interior.
-O'Brien placed an ambitious metal cornice on the completed structure and graced the openings with unusual cast iron iron keystones in the form of female portraits.
+O'Brien placed an ambitious metal cornice on the completed structure and graced the openings with unusual cast iron keystones in the form of female portraits.